mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 19.04.2018
+* Added distance class which implements L1, L2 (Euclid) and Mahalonobis distance
+* Extended matrix class with "Append", "Resize" and updated QR factorization interface.
+* Fixed a few things introduced with QR and some missing stack hickups (didn't surfuace though).

 Date: 09.03.2018
 * Added the IDE plugin to the svn repository.
 * Extended the classes with class functions for easier access.